The Ritz-Carlton Reynolds, Lake Oconee in Greensboro, Georgia

-Tour Flint RiverQuarium for a lesson in blue holes and a unique opportunity to see an albino alligator.
+Or, tour Flint RiverQuarium for a lesson in blue holes and aquatic creatures, and a unique opportunity to see an albino alligator.

 A stop at Thronateeska Heritage Center offers science fun, a planetarium show, and a special train adventure.